bruvin-sky/atk.ObtuseClues/README.md

 * Added a vision somewhere

-* Added post-flood debris to a tower
+* Added debris to a tilting tower

 * Changed the shelf arrangement of some reels